decentraland/old-documentation/_posts/blockchain-integration/2018-01-01-ethereum-essentials.md

 Different types of tokens can be handled in the Ethereum network.
 A few standards have emerged that group tokens that share the same characteristics.

 In Decentraland, you can use tokens to represent items that relate to your game or experience, such as a weapon or a trophy.
-As tokens are held in a user’s wallet, they accompany a user from scene to scene, so each scene can choose if and how they want to react to every existing kind of token.
+As tokens are held in a player’s wallet, they accompany a player from scene to scene, so each scene can choose if and how they want to react to every existing kind of token.

 Read [What are NFTs](https://decentraland.org/blog/technology/what-are-nfts/) on our blog for a more in-depth look at the emergence and evolution of non-fungible tokens.